panr/hugo-theme-hello-friend/README.md

 This theme was highly inspired by the [hello-friend](https://github.com/panr/hugo-theme-hello-friend) and [hermit](https://github.com/Track3/hermit).

-This theme was made to help you present your ideas easier.
-We all know how hard is to start something on the web, especially these days.
-You need to prepare a bunch of stuff, configure them and when that’s done — create the content.

-This theme is pretty basic and covers all of the essentials.
-All you have to do is start typing!

 ## Features

 - Theming: **dark/light mode**, depending on your preferences (dark is default, but you can change it)
 - Great reading experience thanks to [**Inter UI font**](https://rsms.me/inter/), made by [Rasmus Andersson](https://rsms.me/about/)
 - Nice code highlighting thanks to [**PrismJS**](https://prismjs.com)
-- An easy way to modify the theme (**Webpack, NodeJS, PostCSS etc.**)
+- An easy way to modify the theme with Hugo tooling
 - Fully responsive
 - Support for social